 He and his wife, Wendy have three daughters and live in Redwood City, California.
 For more info go to www.bravemaker.com.

 Two years ago, he married his best friend of twenty years, Stella.
 They currently reside in San Rafael.
 He enjoys cooking, gardening, tennis, sailing, and anything outdoors.

-Michael moved back to the U.S. in December 2015, right back into his childhood home in Lucas Valley, started attending The Quest in April 2019, and joined the staff July 2019.
-He enjoys tennis, swimming, video games, and anime.
+Kitsune moved back to the U.S. in December 2015, right back into her childhood home in Lucas Valley, started attending The Quest in April 2019, and joined the staff July 2019.
+She enjoys tennis, swimming, video games, and anime.

 If you would like to send a message to the Quest Leadership Team, please click here to send us a message.